 (Pocket-lint) - Google's smart AI-assistant speakers are backed by Google's powerful search algorithms and ecosystem, making them a great addition to any smart home.
 If you're considering a purchase - or you've been given a couple as a gift - you might be wondering what multiple Google Nest or Nest Hub devices are capable of.

-Strategically placed around your home, can several Nest Hub devices improve your life?
+Strategically placed around your home, can several Google Home or Nest devices improve your life?
 This feature explains what you can do with multiple Google Home speakers and why it's worthwhile.

 Getting started with setting up multiple Google Home devices is a breeze.
 You can mix and match the smart home speakers too, meaning you can opt for a Google Nest Mini in the bedroom and a full-sized Google Home Max in the living room or just a multitude of Minis dotted around the house.
 The choice is yours.

 Start by downloading the Google Home app for your mobile device (if you haven't already) and make sure your Google Home devices are plugged in and turned on.